viamrobotics/docs/docs/modular-resources/advanced/_index.md

 [Modular resources](/modular-resources/) provided by custom {{< glossary_tooltip term_id="module" text="modules" >}} are the preferred method of creating custom resource implementations.

-These options are provided for advanced users who are unable to use the modular resource system with the robot deployments.
+These options are provided for advanced users who are unable to use the modular resource system with their robot deployments.

 {{% /alert %}}